ariasarch/MPS_Sample_Code/README.md

 **The image displayed during cropping is the mean pixel brightness across all frames.** This is the most stable reference image for judging where your neurons are and how to position the crop.

 **Parameters:**
 - **Critical for performance**: Get the crop as small as possible while keeping all your neurons inside it.
 Every pixel outside the crop is pure computation saved.
+However, leave at least 1.5× your expected cell diameter of space between the outermost neurons and the crop edges - neurons too close to the boundary are difficult for the watershed algorithm (Step 4) to correctly segment because it lacks surrounding context to distinguish them from the edge.
 - Use a rectangle crop centred on your imaging field
 - Adjust the offset if your field of view is not centred in the frame
 - **Tip**: Test on 10% of video or less during setup, then re-run the full pipeline once you have a crop size you are happy with